aseetharam/rcac-bioinformatics/docs/trinity.md

-# Optimizing Trinity assembly on Bell/Negishi cluster
+# Optimizing Trinity

-You will mostly likely hit the file limit if you are running Trinity on `/scratch` on Bell/Negishi cluster.
+When running `trinity` on RCAC clusters, you will mostly likely hit the file limit if you are running Trinity on `/scratch` on Bell/Negishi cluster.
 Here are few recommendations to improve performance of your runs:

 ## 1. Running phase 2 of Trinity on `/dev/shm`